 For Best Outcome: We recommend you use this temporary training tool during multiple walks for two to five-minute intervals on one lower front leg at a time.
-Remove when training exercise is complete.
+Remove when the training exercise is complete.
 Wearing during the beginning of your walk will have the best outcome.

 Place cord loop around and under middle two toes.

-*Do not tighten cord to the point where it could cause irritation or pull the toes up too far.
+*Do not tighten the cord to the point where it could cause irritation or pull the toes up too far.